Victoria School Music Festival

 2. Registration fees are inclusive of GST.

-3. Cancellations received prior to Friday 28th June 2024 may apply for a refund of the participating student’s fees only.
-After June 28th no refunds will be made.
+3. Cancellations received prior to Friday July 4th 2025 may apply for a refund of the participating student’s fees only.
+After July 4th no refunds will be made (this includes students who do not attend the actual event).
 Fees will still be applicable even if groups have withdrawn.

 4. If the Festival is postponed or cancelled due to Covid19 restrictions, a full refund will be provided.